djoksimo/PersonalWebsite/README.md

-Personal website created usin HTML, CSS and Javascript from scratch.
-Purpose of Website: For potential employers
+Personal website created using HTML, CSS, JS, jQuery, and Node.js Purpose of Website: For potential employers
-Will incorporate node.js and react.js later
+Will incorporate bootstrap later
-Domain: danilojoksimovic.com
+Domain: www.danilojoksimovic.com
 Still a work in progress